hausdorff/pyli/README.md

-pyli is a ~~lexer~~ compiler for Python 3.
+pyli is a lexer and parser for (most of) Python 3.
 Currently you can put Python 3 source into it and it will output a lispy AST:

     cat stuff.py | make pyli